-Here’s the recipe you can use to make this salve
+Here’s my recipe variation you can use to make this salve…

 - 2/3 cup olive oil